 “Are there issues stopping cows getting in calf; are embryos being lost or are calves dying before weaning?”

-Increased utilisation of pregnancy testing and foetal aging would reveal more data around conception rates and expected calving dates, and assist graziers to identify calf loss and maximise production opportunities.
+Increased utilisation of pregnancy testing and foetal ageing would reveal more data around conception rates and expected calving dates, and assist graziers to identify calf loss and maximise production opportunities.

 For more information about data collection, contact Roxanne Morgan via email: Roxanne.Morgan@daf.qld.gov.au

-- Defining the level of calf loss and identifying causes in your herd (16 minute presentation by Dr Kieren McCosker, NT Department of Primary Industry and Resources Beef Research Scientist, at the 2018 Calf Alive Symposium)
+- Defining the level of calf loss and identifying causes in your herd (16 minute presentation by Dr Kieren McCosker, formerly NT Department of Industry, Tourism and Trade Beef Research Scientist, at the 2018 Calf Alive Symposium)